szarzynski/GenDocAPI/README.md

 YAML Structure
 ----------------

-Documentation is written in yaml language within structure below.
+Documentation is written in yaml within structure below.
 Loop for items separeted with 2 spaces

 ```